patilpratik24/openfabric-ai-test/readme.md

 # AI - Text to 3D Model Generator

-Convert text descriptions into images and 3D models using AI.
+Convert text descriptions to images and 3D models using AI.
 This application combines local LLM capabilities with Openfabric's image and 3D model generation services.

 ## Installation & Setup